fmnxl/fmnxl.com/content/blog/setting-up-nix-binary-cache.md

 You can get rid of the `--option trusted-public-keys` flag when running `nix-build`

 **`secret-key-files`**
-By adding this config, built paths are automatically signed, so we no longer have to `nix sign-paths` build results.
-These have to be absolute paths!
+By adding this config, building packages automatically signs them too, so we no longer have to `nix sign-paths` build results.
+Note that these have to be in the form of absolute paths (no `~`)!

 Here is my `~/.config/nix/nix.conf`: